 * If your company would like to be added to this list, please contact

 In addition, the PDMP Office recently issued a Request for Proposal (RFP) for the procurement of a system that includes subscription-free integration via SMART on FHIR, as well as other great features for making PDMP reports more accessible and user-friendly.
-This system is expected to be available early 2021.
+This system opened on February 14, 2022.

 Disclaimer of Endorsement